iBurnApp/iBurn-Android/README.md

 #### Update data

-Follow instructions in "Working with mock data" below, placing art, camp, and event json in iBurn/src/main/assets/json.
-Start app and observe data import succeeds with log line:
+1. Check out iBurn-Data into a directory adjacent to this repository's root, and point iBurn-Data to the branch appropriate for the current year.
+2. `./gradlew updateData`.
+This will copy updated map, geocoder, art images, and api (camp, art, event) json files to this repo.
+3. Update `DATABASE_NAME` in `PlayaDatabase2.kt` to represent the current year.
+Commit this change.
+3. Make these temporary changes to app to generate a database file from JSON.
+Do not commit:
+      *  Set `USE_BUNDLED_DB` to `false` in `PlayaDatabase2.kt`
+      *  Uncomment the call to `bootstrapDatabaseFromJson` in `MainActivity`'s `onCreate`
- `MainActivity: Update result success: true`.
+4. Launch the app and confirm database bootstrap completion with logline `MainActivity: Bootstrap success: true`.

-Copy the generated database from your device.
+5. Copy the generated database from your device.
 Depending on the value of the database name set in PlayaDatabase2.kt the file will be located somewhere like `/data/data/com.iburnapp.iburn3.debug/databases/playaDatabase2023.db`.
 You can use Android Studio's "Device File Explorer" to conveniently copy this, or use `adb pull` from the command line.
-Place the saved database in `iBurn/src/main/assets/databases`, and toggle the value of `USE_BUNDLED_DB` in PlayaDatabase2.kt back to true.
+Place the saved database in `iBurn/src/main/assets/databases`
+6. return the value of `USE_BUNDLED_DB` in PlayaDatabase2.kt to `true`, Comment out call to `bootstrapDatabaseFromJson` in `MainActivity`'s `onCreate`

 ## TODO